-Payments to Broker-Dealers and Other Financial Intermediaries

-If you purchase the Fund through a broker-dealer or other financial intermediary (such as a bank), the Fund's distributor or its related companies may pay the intermediary for certain Fund-related activities. including those that are designed to make the intermediary more knowledgeable about exchange-traded products, such as the Fund, as well as for marketing, education or other initiatives related to the sale or promotion of Shares.
+Payments to Broker-Dealers and Other Financial Intermediaries as for marketing, education or other initiatives related to the sale or promotion of Shares.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson or financial adviser to recommend the Fund over another investment.
 Ask your salesperson or financial adviser or visit your financial intermediary's website for more information.